vegarsti/vegarsti.github.io/_posts/2020-03-21-how-do-pipes-work-sigpipe.md

 ---
 layout: post
 title: How do Unix pipes work?
-SIGPIPE
 ---

 Pipes are cool!
-We saw how handy it was in a [previous blog post](/unix).
+We saw how handy they are in a [previous blog post](/unix).
 Let's look at a typical way to use the pipe operator.
 We have some output, and we want to look at the first lines of the output.
 Let's [download](https://www.gutenberg.org/files/28054/28054-0.txt) [The Brothers Karamazov](https://en.wikipedia.org/wiki/Lazy_evaluation) by Fyodor Dostoevsky, a fairly long novel.